briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 #### Projects

-Short-term efforts in your work or life that you’re working on .
+Short-term efforts in your work or life that you’re working on now.

 Projects have a beginning and an end.

-Projects also have a clear outcome needed for the project to be considered "."
+Projects also have a clear outcome needed for the project to be considered "done."

 ##### Examples of projects